Wolfgang-Geisler/recipes/README.md

 ## Project setup
 ```
-// To install the Project and Packages
+#To install the Project and Packages

 npm install
 ```

 ### Compiles and hot-reloads for development
 ```
-// To start the Vue Project
+#To start the Vue Project

 npm run serve
 ```
-// To start the Database (db.json)
+#To start the Database (db.json)

 npm run db

 ### Compiles and minifies for production